By CVO Staff

 27. Chew Gum While You Study

 Believe it or not, studies have shown that chewing gum while you study can help with memory and recall.
-Stock up on your favorite gum at the campus store, then chew a little guilt-free during your study session.
+Stock up on your favorite gum at the campus store, then chew a little guilt-free during your study session and look forward to better marks on your next test.
 Just make sure your chewed gum ends up in the nearest trash can once you are done with it.

 28. Read Material More Than Once

 College students learn constantly, and the amount of new information can get overwhelming.
-Give yourself the best shot at retaining everything by going over your reading material more than once.
+Give yourself the best shot at retaining everything in your long term memory by going over your reading material more than once.